 Determining what to charge for your services and products as a wedding and portrait photographer isn’t easy… actually, it can be down-right overwhelming.
-When I started my photography business almost nine years ago, I wish another photographer had sat me down and taught me how to price my photography.
-Although I can’t sit beside you and be that photographer for you… I want to do what I can and share 5 Pricing Mistakes to Avoid in Your Photography Business.
+When I started my photography business almost 10 years ago, I wish another photographer had sat me down and taught me how to price my photography.
+Although I can’t sit beside you and be that photographer for you… I want to do what I can today!

 When you’re starting out as a photographer, it’s easy to charge a lot less than you’re worth.
 Making $1000 for “one Saturday shooting a wedding” sounds like a lot of money to somebody with a hourly-wage mindset.
 What we fail to understand is the costs involved in shooting and delivering a wedding.
 A large portion of your $1000 fee needs to go towards covering overhead expenses and your work before and after the actual wedding day.